Guidance on activities

-Seek permission - read about gaining permission from parents if participants are under 18.
+Seek permission - read about gaining permission from parents girls in your unit are under 18.

 Carry out a risk assessment - when planning any activity or event, you need to consider the risks involved and how to manage them.
 See these top tips for risk assessing activities.

 Our page on water safety explains some of the specific risks of boating and water-based activities.

 Use a qualified instructor - pages in the Activity Finder explain which qualifications instructors need for specific activities.
 Make sure instructors have an appropriate Girlguiding or national governing body qualification.